joewalker/gcli/docs/index.md

 version of GCLI simply using ``node Makefile.dryice.js``.
 GCLI comes with a custom module loader to replace RequireJS for built applications.

+The build will be outputted in the ``built`` directory.
+The directory will be created if it doesn't exist.

 ## Writing Commands